hegoimanzano/ICASCM2025/01_build_model.md

 If True, a prelimilary check for a wide range of Ca/Si ratios will be performed, in order to show the accuracy of the generated models for the selected parameters with respect to the Ca/Si ratio, water/Si ratio etc.

 - `read_structure`: **Optional**.
 Default: False.
-If True, handmade brick code will be read from the end of the parameters file.
+If True, handmade brick code will be used to create a model.
+The brick code should be placed at the end of the parameters file.
+This otion is useful to reproduce models.

 - `diferentiate`: **Optional**.
 Default: True.
 Atoms are distinguished depending on their topological environment.
+If False, just the chemical symbol is included.
+If True, the different species are labelled.

 - `orthogonal`: **Optional**.
 Default: False.
-Wheter your simulation box keeps the original shape or is converted to orthogonal
+Wheter your simulation box keeps the original trigonal shape or is converted to orthogonal (convenient for simulation purposes)

 - `write_lammps`: **Optional**.
 Default: False.
-Write a `prefix.data` LAMMPS data file for each of the structures with
+Write a `.data` LAMMPS data file for each of the structures with

 - `write_lammps_erica`: **Optional**.
 Default: False.
 Write a `.data` LAMMPS data file for each of the structures, with core-shell, bonds and angle information to use with EricaFF.

 - `write_vasp`: **Optional**.
 Default: False.
 Write a `.vasp` VASP data file for each of the structures.